Coyotes (film)

 Coyotes is a 2025 American comedy-horror thriller film directed and edited by Colin Minihan.
 It stars Justin Long, Kate Bosworth, Mila Harris, Katherine McNamara, Brittany Allen, Keir O'Donnell, and Norbert Leo Butz.
 It had its world premiere at Fantastic Fest on September 20, 2025, before a theatrical release on October 3, 2025.

 Plot

-The film is about a "family who must fight for their lives while trapped in their Hollywood Hills home as a pack of coyotes targets them".
+A family must fight for their lives while trapped in their Hollywood Hills home as a pack of coyotes targets them".